 • The Theoretical Chemistry group has been rated excellent and awarded the maximum score by an international Chemistry Review Committee, which has assessed chemistry research at universities across the Netherlands.
 The Committee describes the Theoretical Chemistry group at VU University as: "A top leading research group both nationally and worldwide, with an outstanding reputation for its innovative and exceptionally high quality research".

 • Matthias Bickelhaupt has been appointed member of the Royal Holland Society of Sciences and Humanities (KHMW) as per 17 February 2014.
-The KHMW is the oldest Learned Society of the Netherlands and was established in 1752 with the aim to promote science in the broadest sense.
+The KHMW is the oldest Learned Society of the Netherlands.
+It was established in 1752 with the aim to promote science in the broadest sense.
 Between 1754 and 1793, the society published the complete works of Christiaan Huygens.
+[Feb 2014]

 • Excellent international students may qualify for joining the group through the VU Fellowship Program.